paradajz/core/README.md

 ## ADC

 For ADC, analog reference and prescaler must be defined as symbols.
+Also, `USE_ADC` must be defined to enabled ADC.

 ### Prescaler